Introduction: Home-built Teardrop Camper

 Greetings, Fellow Members of the Society of Garage Engineers!

 I'm "DJ" Davis of San Antonio, TX.
 A couple of years back I contracted the insanity that I could build a camping trailer.
 I spent a year reading build logs, looking at pics on the internet, as well as reviewing as many YouTube videos and Instructables I could find on the subject.
-I started the build in late 2018 and declared the camper "operational" in August of this year (2019).
+I started the build in late 2018 and declared the camper "operational" in August of 2019.
 The pictures above are the line drawing (adjusted during construction, of course) of the concept, a cardboard scale model, and the paint scheme concept for the exterior.

 After a lot of research, I opted to build a "Foamie" hybrid covered with "poor man's fiberglass," or "PMF."
 I call it a hybrid because I used more wood for bracing than with most foamies.
 I tend to over-engineer projects, so I used wood where I thought it needed to be.
 Be that good or bad is yet to be seen.
 At least I have the peace of mind knowing something is braced well.